 Product feed

 Product information for the email comes from a product feed.
-Read more about it on our developer site.
+The product view event sent to Voyado needs to have a matching product feed (SKU and locale) to trigger an automation.
+Read more about the product feed on the developer site.
 Talk to your Voyado contact if you need to implement a feed.

 Email module